Kristin Fiore, E-RYT 500, TCTSY-F, Director of Down Dog Yoga Center

 Our Helpful Front Desk Staff:

-Steph Wiley (Office Manager), Kimberly Hutchinson, Sydney Kruggel, Gina DeGraaf, Sarah Pete, and Carrie Phillips.
+Steph Wiley (Office Manager), Kimberly Hutchinson, Sydney Kruggel, Gina DeGraaf, Sarah Pete, Sophia McCavitt, and Carrie Phillips.